uxdiva/drunkfromdancing/docs/_posts/2019-09-01-loup-garou.md

 “I wanted to take you away from death.”

 “Eh?
 How you mean?”
 She turned her eyes on him and they were filled with anger.
 “How you mean, take me away from death?
 Death is everyw’ere.
-All I eva see is blood and death.
+All ah ever see is blood and death.
 I am death!”

 “Adina...”
 He stepped towards her.